What is the difference between subsidized and unsubsidized Direct Loans?

 purchases charged to their student account while waiting on their financial aid to be credited.

 Books may be purchased online through MBS Direct.
 Students receiving federal student aid will use a voucher number that is supplied

 to the student by MBS Direct to purchase books.
 The voucher number will be emailed to all eligible students by MBS Direct prior to

 Uniforms, for students entering a clinical program, may be purchased online through store.allcustomwear.com/kcollege/ using

 voucher information emailed to students by Kettering College.
-The voucher information will be sent each semester to the Kettering
+The voucher information will be sent upon registering for the first

 Only students who have been awarded federal financial aid, or have 3rd party funding that covers books and/or uniforms, will receive